Abdelrahman-Atia01/ai/README.md

 ## Notes

 * A* Search provides the best performance in terms of speed and optimality.
-* DFS and Hill Climbing may fail to find optimal solutions.
+* DFS may fail to find optimal solutions.
 * Genetic Algorithm is used as an optimization approach and does not guarantee optimality.

 ---